Fannon/search-bookmarks-history-and-tabs/README.md

 # search-bookmarks-and-history
 Chrome Extension to fuzzy search bookmarks and history.

+## Installation

-The extension can only be installed locally right now:
+The extension can only be installed locally right now, as it has not been published to the store.

+* Check out this extension via git or .zip download
 * Go to chrome://extensions/
-  * Load unpacked
+  * Load unpacked and open the root folder of this repository

 > This extension is WIP and only for private use first.
 > It is rather configurable, but you need to change the options in `popup/popup.js`

-## Screenshots and Demonstrations
+## Screenshots and Demo

 ![Screenshot](/images/screenshot.png "Screenshot")

+## Tipps & Tricks

+* You can tag your bookmarks by just adding `#one tag` or `#first #second` tags to it after the title.
+* If you want to search for tags, start your query with `#`
+* If you want to search for a folder, start with `>`

 ## Ideas and To Dos
+* Add a proper icon :)
 * Make extension configurable via UI
-* Dark Theme
+* Add a Dark Theme
-* Allow to quick edit bookmark?
+* Allow to quick edit bookmark title (e.g. to add tags)?